skittermonster/Computer-Vision-Project-Overview/README.md

   - For detection, segmentation, or tracking tasks, annotate each image with bounding boxes or segmentation masks, as appropriate.

   - Ensure annotations are accurate and consistent.
-### Report:

-  - Provide a document outlining:

-   - Your chosen problem and its significance.

-   - The source of your images (for new datasets) or the name and source of the existing dataset (for annotation tasks).

-   -  methodology used for collecting or annotating the dataset.

-   - Snippets from your dataset (both images and labels)

-   - Challenges faced and how they were addressed.
 ### Submission Format:
 Refer to canvas assignments to get better understanding of submission format.